 Sitefinity is a powerful CMS that enables marketers to easily create content.
 But having useful data that guides content creation is even more important.
 Adding tags to your site through tag manager and connecting your CMS to data platforms helps guide your SEO efforts

 Open Graph tags (or OG tags) are used to specify the information you want to show when someone shares a page or content to social media, specifically Facebook and LinkedIn.

 In Sitefinity, you can enable Open Graph tags and easily add in a title for social media, a description, and an image to share.
 Sitefinity has documentation for Open Graph settings and configuration that are very helpful for setting up this functionality.

 Reliable Web Hosting

-You can do all of the improvements listed above but if your site hosting is unreliable than your site performance will suffer.
+You can do all of the improvements listed above but if your site hosting is unreliable then your site performance will suffer.
 We host our clients on Microsoft Azure and recommend adding Cloudflare's cloud-based performance and security solution, which boasts a myriad of benefits that focus on improving site performance.

 We're Here to Help

 Thanks for reading our Technical SEO Guide for Sitefinity.
-We hope that it was helpful for you and your team as it guides you through the process of evaluating the technical SEO of your site.
+We hope that it was helpful for you and your team as it guides you through the process of evaluating the performance and SEO of your site.
 It's important to remember that as you update your website with new features, pages, and images it's equally as important to continually access the overall performance of your site.
 If you have any questions about this topic or want to learn of more ways to optimize your Sitefinity site, contact our team.